wireshark/wireshark/plugins/epan/falco_events/README.md

 ## Conversations

 Falco plugins can mark individual fields with a conversation flag (EPF_CONVERSATION).
-The Falco Bridge dissector treats each of these as separate conversations, and for features such as navigation and packet list marking, the _first_ conversation field is used for matching packets.
+The Falco Events dissector treats each of these as separate conversations, and for features such as navigation and packet list marking, the _first_ conversation field is used for matching packets.

 ## Licensing